0ghny/shellx/README.md

 shellx update                           Updates (if newer) shellx version
-                                        is available to latest release shellx check                            Checks if a new version is available useful for scripting (returns 1 in
+                                        is available to latest release shellx check                            Checks if a new version is available and print new changes shellx update available                 Checks if a new version is available useful for scripting (returns 1 in
                                         case of no new version) so you can
                                         > shellx check && shellx update